aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 This strategy allows to cut the number of iterations by a factor of $2$!
 Unfortunately, the algorithm requires to explicitly perform the loops and we know that if we do this using Python loops, our code will slow down considerably.
 For example, solving the same problem as earlier using the Gauss-Seidel algorithm takes about 2.5 minutes on a fairly recent MacBook Pro whereas the Jacobi method took a few seconds.

 So you might think that the Gauss-Seidel method is completely useless.
-But if we could speedup the Python loops somehow, we'd benefited from the fewer iterations.
+But if we could speedup the Python loops somehow, we could benefit from the fewer iterations.
 In the third notebook of this chapter we will show you a simple way to do this and make the Gauss-Seidel method achieve full potential.

 Let's solve our problem with the Gauss-Seidel method, **but beware**, it will take some time...